 The Title Page and Abstract should NOT be numbered.
 The Acknowledgements (ii), Table of Contents (iii), List of Tables (optional) (iv), and List of Figures (optional) (v) pages should be numbered with Roman numerals (iii, iv, etc).
 Then, use Arabic numerals for the remainder of the thesis, beginning with the Introduction as page 1.
 Number the pages centered at the bottom of each page.
 Check out this link for more information on creating section breaks.
 Alternatively, you can create two separate Microsoft word document files and then combine into one PDF when finished.

 Preparation of Thesis for Submission

-1. Once your faculty mentor has approved your final thesis, obtain their signature on the title page and turn the signed title page in along with an electronic copy of your thesis to the Biology Honors advisor to review for final formatting by Friday of the last week of classes.
-Set up a time to meet with the Biology Honors advisor to review specific editorial changes that may need to be made before the final submission is due on the Wednesday of finals week.
+1. (Required) Once your faculty mentor has approved your final thesis, obtain their signature on the title page and turn the signed title page in along with an electronic copy of your thesis to the Department of Biology (email@example.com).

-Please submit a printed or electronic version of your approved thesis to the Department of Biology Honors Advisor no later than the last day of classes of the semester in which you intend to graduate (i.e. one full week before Commencement).
-This allows the Advisor sufficient time to review your thesis before you will submit it to the Honors Thesis Repository by the UIHP stated deadline (Wednesday of Finals Week).
-If you are interested in binding your thesis, click here.
+Please submit a printed or electronic version of your approved thesis to the Department of Biology no later than the Friday of finals week of the semester in which you intend to graduate (i.e. one full week before Commencement).